sinss/GooglePlacesParser/README.md

 1. Get information for current location  eg. address , geolocation
 2. integrating google places api that can search information of stores by given keyword.

+#important
+- If you use location services , it is necessary to add two values to your info.plist above iOS8 ．NSLocationWhenInUseUsageDescription ．NSLocationAlwaysUsageDescription
 #How to use

 1. get current location and information